CodeHarborHub/codeharborhub.github.io/dsa-solutions/Sorting-Algorithms/Counting-Sort.md

 ## 6. Constraints

-- $The array can have any number of elements.$
+- The array can have any number of elements.
-- $All elements in the array are non-negative integers.$
+- All elements in the array are non-negative integers.

 ## 7. Implementation